megamcloud/docker-nsd/README.md

 How to use
 ----------

 Create a `zones` directory.
-It will contain all the zones data and configuration.
-For the `example.com` zone, the config file will be `zones/example.com.conf` and the zone file will be `zones/example.com.zone`
+It will contain the zones data.
+The `example.com` zone file will be `zones/example.com.zone`

-A zone config file looks like this:

-    zone:
-        name: "example.com"
-        include-pattern: "zone"

-You just have to replace `example.com` by the name of your zone.

 The content of the zone file is a DNS zone respecting the standard [Bind-Style Zone File Format](https://en.wikipedia.org/wiki/Zone_file).